Astrofriend's homepage

 Raspberry Pi5, KStars 64-bit, setup GSPD

 Check in the KStars star chart that it use the GPS Location.
-Test without connected to internet.
+This test is done without connected to internet.
+If it hasn't lock to the GPS location, try to do a restart of GPSD, see above at setup GPSD.

 Go Back to content